Culinary herbs are easy to grow as long as you treat them like the varied plants they are

-Using fresh herbs for cooking is always a joy, while small pots are available with the rest of your grocery shop, they have a limited life on the kitchen windowsill and work out quite expensive.
+Using fresh herbs for cooking is always a joy, the small pots from the supermarkets have a limited life on the kitchen windowsill and work out quite expensive.
 Growing some in your garden makes them always available with little effort and in much greater quantities.

-These are what work for me in my garden in East Anglia, they are also herbs that I use regularly.
+These are what work in my garden in East Anglia, they are also herbs I use regularly.
 There are many others available some of which I've tried and didn't like my conditions, others that did but I never used so I pulled them up.
-One thing I found is that if I grow a herb I like and it grows well, then I end up using it more, I'd never tried fresh tabbouleh until I had a glut of flat leaf parsley, now there is no such thing as a glut of flat leaf parsley.
+One thing I found is that if I grow a herb I like and it grows well, then I end up using it far more, I'd never made tabbouleh myself until I had a glut of flat leaf parsley, now there is no such thing as a glut of flat leaf parsley.

 Mint - herbaceous perennial, 45cm tall, 45cm spread though can go further if you let them.